 The couple settled in Malden, surrounded by fellow Holocaust survivors who primarily spoke Yiddish.
 They found jobs in a local sweater factory, learned English, and eventually opened their own business.
 They became American citizens.

 Now 73, their daughter is a champion of immigrant education.
-Portnoy is the winner of the Ellis Island Medal of Honor; the author of “Immigrant Struggles, Immigrant Gifts” which discusses the contributions of 11 immigrant groups in America; and the founder and CEO of the Immigrant Learning Center in Malden.
+Portnoy is the winner of the Ellis Island Medal of Honor; the author of “Immigrant Struggles, Immigrant Gifts” which discusses the contributions of 11 immigrant groups in America; and the CEO of the Immigrant Learning Center in Malden.

 “I realized that there was so much misinformation out there about immigrants and refugees.
 So many stereotypes,” said Portnoy.
 “The mission of the ILC is to give immigrants a voice.”